spences10/scottspence.com/posts/2020/06/20/logitech-g815/index.md

-Alt+Tab I was instead pressing Super+G2, getting the Ctrl and Super key mixed up due to the additional keys on the side means I have to consiously find the groove between the G keys with my pinky before typing.
+Alt+Tab I was instead pressing Super+G2, getting the Ctrl and Super key mixed up due to the additional keys on the side means I have to continuously find the groove between the G keys with my pinky before typing.

 ## Lighting configuration on Ubuntu